wp-plugins/mashsharer/readme.txt

 * Plus button moves to end of share buttons when activated and does not stay longer in place.
 * Drag and drop sort order of services.
 * Enable desired Social Media Icons services with one click
-* Choose which network should be visible all the time This ones will be large sized by default.
-Other ones are behind the plus sign
+* Choose which Social Media network should be visible all the time This ones will be large sized by default.
+Other Social Media networks are behind the plus sign
 * Three different effective share button styles - Less is more here
-* Choose border radius of the buttons
+* Choose border radius of the Social Media buttons
 * Keep settings when plugin is uninstalled - optional
 * Custom CSS field for individual styling of the social media share buttons

-<strong> Add-Ons available for </strong>
+<strong> Social Media Add-Ons available for </strong>

 * Google / G+
 * Whatsapp (Whatsapp button only shown on iOS devices)